BOSH deployment convergence is an important topic to understand. This KB aims to clear up what it is and when it occurs.

 2. 100 machines were updated and a failure occurs on the 101st machine due to a firewall issue.

-4. We issue a bosh -d CF recreate VM-101
+4. You issue a bosh -d CF recreate VM-101

 This can be very time consuming and undesirable.
 The correct thing to do in that situation would be to first get the 101st machine in a running state without converging the deployment and then resume deploying the manifest.
-For example, if we added the --no-converge to the recreate command in step 4, then we would have only acted on that target instance, recreating it with its actual state.
-Once the 101st machine is recreated successfully, then we can proceed to redeploy the manifest.
+For example, if you added the --no-converge to the recreate command in step 4, then you would have only acted on that target instance, recreating it with its actual state.
+Once the 101st machine is recreated successfully, then you can proceed to redeploy the manifest.
 BOSH will detect the actual state of the 100 VMs and recognize it doesn't need to update them again and will continue the deploy where it left off when it failed on the initial deploy.

 Note: The last sentence is only true if the --recreate flag is not present in the deploy command.
 If the --recreate flag is present with the deploy command, then BOSH will recreate the 100 machines even though they are already updated.
 In a case like this where you need to not recreate the first 100 machines, BOSH ignore them for the deploy and unignore them after the successful deploy.